Google Search Console

 The quality gate

 Before the answer reaches you, a separate AI model scores it against a quality checklist.
 If the answer does not meet the standard, the pipeline retries interpretation with explicit feedback about what was missing.
+The goal is unique depth in every answer, not padding that sounds confident but says nothing.

 Verification pass - 5/5